zimmski/tirion/README.md

 * [C-client](/clients/c-client)
 * [Go-client](/clients/go-client)

-If you do not see your favourite language here and are eager to try out Tirion with your application, just submit an [issue via project the tracker](https://github.com/zimmski/tirion/issues/new) and I will see what I can do.
+If you do not see your favorite language here and are eager to try out Tirion with your application, just submit an [issue via project the tracker](https://github.com/zimmski/tirion/issues/new) and I will see what I can do.

 ### External metrics